 Android phone

 I frequently used my phone in class as a way to quickly magnify short amounts of information or to take pictures of items that I could zoom in on later.
 Using a phone as assistive technology helped me to feel a bit more normal, as all of my fellow students had phones and it wasn’t “weird” for me to use my phone in class.
-It’s worth noting that I was not a perfect student and would sometimes text in class, but this just shows that students with low vision are just like their sighted friends.
+It’s worth noting that I was not a perfect student and would sometimes text in class, just like all of my other classmates!

 Related links